ibz-arain/DocMate/README.md

 ## 🎯 Overview

-**DocMate** is a revolutionary AI-powered document processing platform that transforms the way businesses handle paperwork.
-Born from a championship-winning hackathon project at WinHacks 2025, DocMate has evolved into a sophisticated solution that eliminates manual document processing through intelligent automation.
+**DocuMate** is a revolutionary AI-powered document processing platform that transforms the way businesses handle paperwork.
+Born from a championship-winning hackathon project at WinHacks 2025, DocuMate has evolved into a sophisticated solution that eliminates manual document processing through intelligent automation.

 ### 🎪 The Problem We Solve